 Visit the lovely nearby Shillington village and its prominent church.

-Celebrate the seasons in the Chiltern Hills with a NEW range of beautifully designed gifts and souvenirs on our associated website: ChilternsGifts.co.uk
+Celebrate the seasons in the Chiltern Hills with a NEW range of beautifully designed gifts and souvenirs to purchase online: ChilternsGifts.co.uk